• Travel

 Generous Sign-Up Bonus

-That’s right, $750 you can use towards your next vacation on virtually any airline or hotel.
+That’s right, you can use the bonus towards reducing the cost of your next vacation on virtually any airline or hotel.
 This alone is a great reason to have this card in your wallet.

 Earning Points

-The Sapphire Preferred card gives you a standard one point for every dollar you spend with the card.
+The card_name gives you a standard one point for every dollar you spend with the card.
 There are also two bonus categories associated with this card.
-You will also earn 2 points for every dollar spent on all travel and restaurant purchases.
+You will also earn 2x points on all other travel purchases.
 Chase is also really generous about what they consider to be travel and dining.

 Travel – Your typical travel purchases like plane tickets, hotels and car rentals will all earn you double points.
 Purchases at parking garages, toll roads and with Uber and Lyft will also earn you 2x points.

-Dining – You can earn double points on almost every restaurant you can think of.
+Dining – You can earn triple points on almost every restaurant you can think of.
 From your favorite fast food lunch spot, to the nicest restaurant in town and everything in between.
-You’ll earn 2x points at almost any restaurant world wide.
+You’ll also earn 3x points on dining at restaurants.

 Card Benefits

-The Sapphire Preferred card also comes with a lot of extra perks just for having the card in your wallet.
+The card_name also comes with a lot of extra perks just for having the card in your wallet.
 Some of these can really come in handy and could potentially save you a lot of money.
 Considering the card only charges a $95 annual fee, these really are some great benefits.
 While not an exhaustive list, here are a few of my favorites:

 Hotel Credit – Each anniversary year you’ll earn a $50 statement credit on a hotel booked through the Chase Ultimate Rewards travel portal.

-Primary Rental Car Insurance – If you pay for your rental car with your Sapphire Preferred card, you’re covered.
+Primary Rental Car Insurance – If you pay for your rental car with your card_name, you’re covered.
 This means you can decline the insurance offered by the rental company which saves you money.
 If something happens, this policy will cover the damage, up to the policy limits, before you would have to file a claim with your personal insurance.

 Trip Interruption/Cancellation Insurance – We’ve all heard the horror stories of problems arising while on vacation.
-If you use your Sapphire Preferred card to book your travel, you’ll be covered if something happens.
+If you use your card_name to book your travel, you’ll be covered if something happens.
 You’re covered up to $500 per ticket if you’re flight is delayed for over 12 hours or requires you to stay overnight.

 You also get $10,000 in trip cancellation insurance if your trip is cut short due to qualifying events.
 Plus, there’s additional coverage if your luggage is lost or delayed.
 This insurance not only covers you but also some family members.